salt-extensions/saltext-vault/docs/ref/configuration.md

 :::
 role_name
     : Specifies the [Token Role][] name to use for creating minion tokens.
-      If omitted, minion tokens will be created without any role, thus being able to inherit any master token policy (including token creation capabilities).
+      If omitted, minion tokens are created without any role, thus being able to inherit any master token policy (including token creation capabilities).

 :::{vconf} issue:token:params